luizcarloskazuyukifukaya/s3-benchmark-updated/README.md

 # Introduction
 This repository is the updated version of what has been available from Wasabi Technologies LLC.
 The following are the updates to the original source code:
-* The log file is named with timestamp (where it was static with name benchmark.log)
+* The log file is named with timestamp (where it was static with the name being benchmark.log)
-* The log file is with output with comma (CSV format) so it can be used for easier analytics with Excell
+* The log file is with comma separation (CSV format) so it can be used for easier analytics (example, with Excell)
-* Added a bash script template where the options can be specified easly
+* Added a bash script template with it the options can be specified easily

 # Wasabi Original s3-benchmark repository
 The repository can be found at https://github.com/wasabi-tech/s3-benchmark.
-For details please refer to this repository as most of the source code is not modified from the original version.
+For details please refer to this repository as most part of the source code is not modified from the original version.

 # Prerequisites
 To leverage this tool, the following prerequisites apply: